Environmental movement in Australia: History

 The first European settlers of Australia had little regard for the environment of the continent and the early focus was to use the abundant resources and convert the environment into a less hostile and European setting to make settlers feel more at home.
 The first signs of the environmental movement in Australia began with the growing naturalism movement at the turn of the 19th century.

 Early field naturalists

 The first naturalists arrived in Australia very early.
 Joseph Banks, a botanist and naturalist, was a member of First voyage of James Cook and the First Fleet.
 Despite some significant discoveries by botanists such as Joseph Maiden it wasn't for many decades and with the rapid deterioration of native habitat and growing understanding of the native environment that the first organised clubs began to form.
 The Field Naturalists Club of Victoria was formed in 1880, followed shortly after by the New South Wales Naturalists Club and Field Naturalists Society of South Australia.
 A similar organisation was established in Tasmania in 1904.
 Despite the existence of a strong Victorian era zoological movement, there was little emphasis on conservation or management of the environment and in the early days these naturalists were primarily concerned with cataloguing and academia.

-The first national parks
+First national parks

 The idea of land conservation began 1879, when the Royal National Park in Sydney was proclaimed.
 Previously it had been a recreational area; however, it followed the lead of Yellowstone National Park in the United States as a conservation park.
 As the conservation movement grew, so too did the number of national parks.